StevenBlack/vocab/readme.md

 ### postiche
-Not to be confused with a pastiche (see pastiche).
-A postiche is a superfluous ornament, usually added to a sculpture or work that is already finished.
-Think of adding earrings to the Statue of Liberty or a mustache to the Mona Lisa.
+A superfluous ornament, usually added to a sculpture or work that is already

 ### Postjournalism